jamiealquiza/sangrenel/README.md

 sangrenel
 =========

-"...basically a cloth bag filled with small jagged pieces of scrap iron"
+*"...basically a cloth bag filled with small jagged pieces of scrap iron"*

 ### Installation

-NOTE: Sangrenel locally bundles the latest release (v1.8.0) of Sarama (the Go client library), which builds properly with Sangrenel - but the functionally with this version has not been extensively tested.
+NOTE: Sangrenel locally vendors v1.8.0 of Sarama (the Go Kafka client library), which builds properly with Sangrenel - but the functionally with this version has not been extensively tested.

 Assuming Go is installed (tested with 1.6) and $GOPATH is set: